catenarytransit/kactus-gtfs-rt/README.md

 Example of valid url `https://kactus.catenarymaps.org/gtfsrt/?feed=f-metro~losangeles~bus~rt&category=vehicles`

+#### Knowing valid feeds and categories

+The list of avaliable feeds is at `https://kactus.catenarymaps.org/gtfsrttimes`

 ### urls.csv config
 If the auth_type is set to `url`, then any instance of `PASSWORD` in the urls will be replaced with the value of auth_password